 This topic shows uses an SQL expression to combine three bands.
 An easier way to create an RGB image from three bands is to use the Join dialog, as shown in the Spatial Join Example: Create RGB Image with a Raster Join topic.

 Using the procedures described in the BIL, ESRI Band Interleaved by Line topic, navigate to the file and double-click the austin.bil file.

 That results in a single table and three images, all three of which take their data from the same table.

 Double-clicking one of the images open we see it shows a monochromatic display.

-Switching to the Components pane, we see the default Pseudo-Mercator projection shown in red color, indicating it is a placeholder for an coordinate system that is unknown, since none was specified by the BIL file.
+Switching to the Info pane, we see the image has a single channel using int8 pixel values.
+We also see from the Info pane that the image lists the default Pseudo-Mercator projection shown in red color, indicating it is a placeholder for an coordinate system that is unknown, since none was specified by the BIL file.

 The austin.bil file did not have a .prj associated with it and thus was not imported with a coordinate system assigned.
-When we intend to work with this data in a spatial context we will need to launch Assign Initial Coordinate System to specify the correct initial projection for the imported imagery.
-Since we do not know the correct projection, but we do not want to be annoyed by the red color throughout this topic, so for the time being we will simply assign the default.
+When we intend to work with this data in a real GIS project we will need to launch Assign Initial Coordinate System to specify the correct initial projection for the imported imagery.
+Since this topic only shows how to combine three bands into a single image, we will not bother hunting down the coordinate system that should be used.

-Opening the table we see it contains three tile fields, all of which are single-channel fields using an int8 data type value per pixel.
-This is a classic situation for multiband data stored in a BIL file.
-To visualize the data we will have to create an image that combines data from the three int8 tile fields into a single, computed tile field that stores an int8x3 data type for each pixel, that is, a triplet of values.
-We can then use each component of the triplet as a channel in an RGB or BGR image.
+One way to create an RGB image is to combine data from the three int8 tile fields into a new, computed tile field that stores an int8x3 data type for each pixel, that is, a triplet of values.
+The new computed tile field is computed using an SQL expression.
+We can then create a new RGB or BGR image from that new image, using each component of the triplet as a channel in the new image image.